What is the tourist tax?

 - Tourist residence

-- Tourist furniture or holiday letting between private individuals (including a room with the owner)
+- Furnished tourist goods or holiday rental between private individuals (including room with a local)

 - Holiday village